 Duke Dermatology 1937 - 2010

 On July 1, 1937, Dr. J. Lamar Callaway returned to Duke University School of Medicine to become the head of dermatology.
-Dr. Cal was 26 years old and remained heard of the division of dermatology until 1975.
+Dr. Cal was 26 years old and remained head of the division of dermatology until 1975.
 Some of the important events over the last 73 years are presented below.

 1925: James B. Duke establishes, through bequest, Duke University School of Medicine, Duke School of Nursing and Duke Hospital.